Civil War for Truth: Academia

 are obsessed with power, language, knowledge, and the relationships between them.
 They interpret the world through a lens that detects power dynamics in every interaction, utterance, and cultural artifact—even when they aren’t obvious or real.
 This is a worldview that centers on social and cultural grievances and aims to make everything into a zero-sum political struggle revolving around identity markers like race, sex, gender, sexuality, and many others, write Helen Pluckrose and James Lindsay in their book Cynical Theories.

 This leads to more and more fields of studies like Critical Queer Theory, Critical Fat Theory, and Critical Race Theory.
-These ideas leaked into public consciousness in the last years.
+These ideas leaked into public consciousness in the last few years.
 It is the reason parents have to fight at school board meetings against CRT (Critical Race Theory) or gender ideology, to remove it from the curriculum.
-It is the reason we see fashion advertising with morbidly obese models, trans-athletes crushing biological women in nearly all sports, trans-men getting moved to female prisons (by self-identifying as female) where they rape and impregnate inmates, or why we have now have a pregnant man emoji on our phones.
+It is the reason we see fashion advertising with morbidly obese models, trans-athletes crushing biological women in nearly all sports, trans-men getting moved to female prisons (by self-identifying as female) where they rape and impregnate inmates, or why we have now a pregnant man emoji on our phones.
 Ideology has real-world consequences.

 The Words Don’t Mean What You Think They Mean